Adult stock assessment procedures

-- All but 2 stocks (Severn and Usk) currently assessed as ‘At Risk’ or ‘Probably at Risk’ of failing to achieve the management target
+- All salmon stocks are currently assessed as ‘At Risk’ or ‘Probably at Risk’ of failing to achieve the management target

 - Salmon as a feature of 4 N2K SAC sites are all classified as ‘unfavourable’

-- Internationally, salmon stocks considered to be “at lowest level ever” (NASCO and AST)
+- Nationally and Internationally, salmon stocks considered to be “at lowest level ever” (NASCO and AST)

-We have also developed our approach to include sea trout assessment is based on compliance with Conservation Limits using methods equivalent or identical to those used on salmon in England and Wales.
+We have also developed our approach to include sea trout assessment is based on compliance with Conservation Limits using methods equivalent or identical to those used on salmon.
 Such methods were first applied to sea trout in 2016.
-A summary of our approach to sea trout stock assessments and the annual (2018) sea trout stock assessment can be found in the documents linked below.
+A summary of our approach to sea trout stock assessments and the annual (2019) sea trout stock assessment can be found in the documents linked below.

-- Stocks in south Wales are giving most cause for concern
+- We have seen a marked decline in stocks across Wales, sea trout in south Wales are giving most cause for concern

 A more comprehensive annual report on the status of salmon stocks and fisheries in England and Wales - including compliance with Conservation Limits – has been produced jointly by Cefas, the Environment Agency and Natural Resources Wales; see: